hmmolaie/HANA/README.md

   copy image file to your SD card with application (like dd in linux or [win32 disk imager](https://sourceforge.net/projects/win32diskimager/) for windows)

 ## Configuration
-  when welcome page appred press END key for setting default password is "vdi"
+  when welcome page appred, press "END" key for setting... default password is "vdi"